Teaching and Learning Centre

 Exemption from ITF Test

 Students who have successfully completed (or got credit transferred for) the course Introduction to Information Literacy (BUS110/BUS1110) will be exempted from taking the ITF Test.
-However, the students are still required to fulfill the ILP requirements set by the University.

 The IT Fluency Test requires students to: